-Large-scale tree planting – how to keep new trees alive
+Large-scale planted trees – how to keep new trees alive

-Planting trees is a waste of time, money and effort if they fail to establish and survive.
+Newly planted trees are a waste of time, money and effort if they fail to establish and survive.
 Large-scale tree planting projects, whether motivated by environmental positioning, or as a PR exercise, are a very popular and effective way to remove carbon from the atmosphere, but only if they live.

 Modern technology and old methodology